cdktf/cdktf-provider-upcloud/docs/network.java.md

 - *Type:* java.lang.String

-The zone the network is in.
+The zone the network is in, e.g. `de-fra1`.
+You can list available zones with `upctl zone list`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/network#zone Network#zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/network#zone Network#zone}

 ---